Cecil Pryor: Later years

 After retiring from football, Pryor returned to Ann Arbor to complete his degree.
 He operated a leasing equipment company for 10 years, building it into "one of the most successful minority-owned companies in the state."
 He entered the Ford Motor Company dealer training program in the 1990s and purchased a dealership in Jackson, Michigan.
 Pryor was a co-owner of Jackson Ford for over 10 years.
 He also served on the University of Michigan's Board in Control of Intercollegiate Athletics for 12 years.

+Death

 Pryor was married to Jan Pryor, and they had three daughters, Melissa, Cecilia, and Hillary.
 Pryor died in September 2005 at the University of Michigan Hospital.
 He was 57 years old.